For runners or any outdoor enthusiast, the dew point is a far more insightful metric than relative humidity (commonly referred to as just humidity).

 What runners interpret as high humidity isn’t always the case.

 For example, 90°F (32°C) at 60% humidity will feel pretty humid outside.
-In these situations (where the temperature is hotter), it’s not uncommon for people to say the humidity is really high even though the actual percentage is relatively moderate.
+When the temperature is hotter, it’s not uncommon for people to say the humidity is really high even though the actual percentage is relatively moderate.

 Humidity Is Not Useful by Itself

 You might see 100% humidity and think to yourself, “That stinks.
 It’s going to feel really muggy outside.”
-But that’s not the case depending on the temperature.
-It’ll feel feel crisp and comfortable at 55°F (13°C) but really muggy and humid at 75°F (24°C).
+But that percentage alone doesn’t tell you anything useful.

 For humidity to be helpful, you also need the temperature.